crowja/fqutils/README.md

 ## DEPENDENCIES

 The package is written in Standard C, and ought to be easily portable to all Unix-like systems.
 If this isn't the case please let me know.
-Fqutils requires [Zlib](http://www.zlib.net/) 1.2.4 or later, which in turn allows the tools to work transparently with text FASTQ as well as gzip-compressed FASTQ.
+Fqutils requires Jean-Loup Gailly's and Mark Adler's [Zlib](http://www.zlib.net/) 1.2.4 or later, which in turn allows the tools to work transparently with text FASTQ as well as gzip-compressed FASTQ.
+It also makes use of Troy Hanson's convenient [uthash](http://uthash.sourceforge.net) macros uthash.h, which is included.

 ## INSTALLATION